-- Maps, atlases, charts, and other cartographic materials are acquired as needed to support the curriculum.
-The Libraries receive maps and charts from the U.S. Government Printing Office as part of the Federal Depository Library Program.
+Maps, atlases, charts, and other cartographic materials are acquired as needed to support the curriculum.

 - Electronic Resources

-- All of the above may be purchased in electronic format.
+All of the above may be purchased as an electronic resource.
 Other electronic resources may include bibliographic databases, reference materials, and streaming media collections.
 These materials are acquired as one-time purchases or licenses as ongoing subscriptions.